Svobyyy/TrackIt_Backend/README.md

 ### Dates

-- Retrieve data from a :Date or create the new Date.
+- Retrieves data from a :Date or create the new Date.

   * `/date/:date` (GET)

-- If it exists, update Product's Quantity, Date, or Time otherwise, add the Product to the Date with the Quantity and Time. <br>[ Breakfast, Lunch, Dinner, Snacks ]
+- If it exists,It updates Product's Quantity, Date, or Time otherwise, add the Product to the Date with the Quantity and Time. <br>[ Breakfast, Lunch, Dinner, Snacks ]

   * `/date/:date` (POST)

-- Delete Products based on the Date and :Id.
+- Deletes Products based on the Date and :Id.

   * `/date/:id/:when` (DELETE)

 ### Products

-- Find Products that include a :Name.
+- Finds Products that include a :Name.

   * `/products/:name` (GET)

-- Find a Product by a :Barcode.
+- Finds a Product by a :Barcode.

   *  `/product/barcode/:barcode` (GET)

-- Add a Product to a Collection.
+- Adds a Product to a Collection.

   * `/product` (POST)

-- Delete a Product using an ID.
+- Deletes a Product using an ID.

   * `/product/:id` (DELETE)

-- Update a Product using an ID.
+- Updates a Product using an ID.

   * `/product/:id` (PUT)